COVID-19: What’s Covered Under Workers’ Compensation Claims

-- If the business, job site, or location is shut down because of an infection, and employees are told to stay home, that does not meet any definition of a work-related injury or illness, as this is a preventative measure, and Workers Compensation policies will not pay the employees or reimburse the business for the employees’ wages.
+- If the business, job site, or location is shut down because of an infection, and employees are told to stay home, that does not meet any definition of a work-related injury or illness, as this is a preventative measure, and Workers’ Compensation policies will not pay the employees or reimburse the business for the employees’ wages.

-- For other business locations, like offices, retail stores, and manufacturers, that do have site-specific business interruption, they will also likely not be covered, as the event will not meet the definition of a covered peril or loss.
+- For other business locations, like offices, retail stores, and manufacturers, that do have site-specific Business Interruption coverage, they will also likely not be covered, as the event will not meet the definition of a covered peril or loss.
 In order for coverage to be triggered, most policies require physical damage to the premises.
 In case of quarantine or closing down locations, stores, or factories to stop the virus spread, there is no physical damage, and likely no coverage.
 In addition, as most carriers already have the virus exclusion mentioned above, that clearly eliminates any claim.
 Simply speaking, there is no policy specifically written to cover shutdown from a virus or quarantine.

-Due to the fact that there will be no insurance solution for many businesses, some states and the Federal Government are looking at some form of relief to provide workers unemployment benefits as a result of being quarantined in homes or relief for businesses.
-This is in the works, but currently nothing is in place.
+Due to the fact that there will be no insurance solution for many businesses, some states and the federal government are looking at some form of relief to provide workers unemployment benefits as a result of being quarantined in homes or relief for businesses.
+This is in the works, but currently, nothing is in place.

 Be sure to follow the CDC guidelines and educate your employees on how to practice good hygiene and stop the spread of the virus.
 For now, prevention is the best defense we have.